 Another exception is where errors have occurred.
 These can be corrected.

-As the school census is completed only once per academic year in October, planned hours cannot be changed by schools and academies after that date.
+As the school census is completed only once per academic year in October, schools and academies cannot change planned hours after that date.

 Recording planned hours for students who withdraw from their programme

 When a student withdraws from a learning aim, and the funding qualifying period (usually 6 weeks for full time students) for the programme has passed, there is no need for the institution to change the planned hours.

 When a student withdraws from a learning aim and the funding qualifying period for the programme has not passed, the planned hours should be changed if the recorded hours are no longer accurate.
 If the student does not start another qualification in place of the one withdrawn, then the hours must not be included in the planned hours.

 When a student withdraws from all their learning aims and leaves the institution altogether, there is no need to change the planned hours.
 If the student leaves before completing the qualifying period for their programme, they will not count as a start for funding purposes.
 If they leave after completing the qualifying period, they will not count as retained and the institution’s retention factor will be negatively affected.
 For a student in school on an academic programme, as long as they are still in school for one of their aims then retention is not affected.

 Students who withdraw from part of their study programme should make up the time with other meaningful activity, either qualification or non-qualification hours.

 Recording planned hours for students who transfer from one aim to another

 When a student transfers from one aim to another after the qualifying period, the planned hours for the programme must not be changed.